Chapter 2 Medieval Japan

 The author will discuss medieval Japan and feudalism in turn, but the term feudalism will no longer be used.
 Instead of feudalism, this book uses the word ‘divisionism.’
 Divisionism is a term coined by the author.
 This is because the term feudalism has many different interpretations, and its meaning is very vague.
 By comparison, the term “divisionism” is simple and inorganic, rejecting nuance and suitable for the construction of theory.
 This word expresses the state of the medieval era in a concise and substantive manner.

 Let us return to the story here.
 The period of the two capitals was, of course, a period of instability.
 In the early days of the period of two-capitals', Japan was vaguely divided between the ancient state in the west and the medieval state in the east.
 Neither had decisive power, and there was a repetition of cooperation and confrontation while appraising one other.
 However, this period of two capitals ended with the victory of the samurai.
-In the Sengoku period, the samurai overthrew the dynasty, and the dynasty practically and totally disappeared.
+In the Sengoku period of the 16th century, the samurai overthrew the dynasty, and the dynasty practically and totally disappeared.
 The samurai spent about 400 years wresting power from the dynasty.
 It marked the process of the samurai becoming the sole leader of Japan.

 Chronology of Medieval Japan